 - Replenish your first-aid kit.
 You don’t want to be scrambling for first-aid items when you need them, so check your first-aid kits now, including your barn’s kit,as well as the kit that you keep in your trailer.
 Take an inventory and order any items needed.
 Be sure to also check expiration dates on medications and ointments, and replace any that no longer good.

 - Stock up on BRL Equine supplements.
 If you’re planning to compete your horse this year, BRL Equine supplements can help give your horse an advantage in the show ring, on the cross-country course, on the racetrack and in the barrel-racing arena.
-With supplements available to support peak performance and endurance, help reduce tying up and reduce bleeding during intense exercise, you can support your performance horse during both training and competition.
+With supplements available to support peak performance and endurance, help reduce cramping and reduce bleeding during intense exercise, you can support your performance horse during both training and competition.
 Plus, BRL Equine supplements are free of banned substances, so they won’t test – we guarantee it.
 With our 90-day money-back guarantee, you can try a new supplement and see the difference it makes in your horse, risk-free.
 It’s an ideal way to ensure your horse is truly ready for the demands of the competition season as summer approaches.

 Top trainers, owners and competitors rely on BRL Equine products to help their horses perform at their very best.
 You can get the same great results!
 Our all-natural equine nutritional supplements really work... guaranteed or your money back!